ANefedchenko/JDBC/README.md

 To start use IDE and -> HybrisProject / src / sample / Main.java

 To create and work with the database:
-1) Fill in the file your data -> HybrisProject / config / local.properties file
+1) Fill in the file your data -> HybrisProject / config / local.properties
 2) Use the following script

 CREATE DATABASE store;